The Broadway hit has confirmed its highly anticipated West End debut in 2021.

-Dance and music extravaganza Heartbeat Of Home is set to return to the UK for a special limited West End run from September 2019.
+Dance and music extravaganza Heartbeat Of Home has returned to the UK for a special limited West End run until 13 October 2019.

-“We are thrilled that Heartbeat of Home is heading to the West End this Autumn,” says show director John McColgan.
+“We are thrilled that Heartbeat of Home is heading to the West End this Autumn,” show director John McColgan said announcing the run earlier this year.
 “This is a show that fuses together Irish dance with flamenco, tap dancing, tango, salsa and hip hop.
 We want audiences to come out of the show energized and uplifted by this multicultural dance and music spectacle.
 We can’t wait to be back in London!”

 The ensemble includes dancers from across the globe, including Ireland, the USA, Australia, Britain, Canada, Italy, Argentina and Spain.

 The show is produced by Moya Doherty, conceived and directed by John McColgan, with concept and lyrics by Irish writer Joseph O’Connor.
 Choreography comes from David Bolger.

 Heartbeat of Home features a cast of 34, spread across the dancers, the band, and the particularly powerful vocals of stage performer Lauren Azania.

 Irish dancers Bobby Hodges and Maggie Darlington lead the impressive array of performers, which includes a full Irish dance troupe alongside international dancers delivering the truly cross-cultural flavour of the show.

 Ahead of the London run, Associate Director Padraic Moyles and dancers Bobby Hodges and Kayla Lomas-Kirton spoke to Ticketmaster about Heartbeat Of Home’s West End residency at London’s Piccadilly Theatre.
 Watch the interview below: